If you’ve been through the startup fundraising and due diligence process, you might have experienced the “diligence scramble.”

 Make communication easy for your investors.

-A well-kept, secure data room will make your response time quicker when questions arise.
+A well-kept, secure data room can make your response time quicker when questions arise.
 Be transparent with your existing investors and keep them in the loop if there are new items disclosed to your new crop of investors.

 The automated data room: keeping your startup fundraising-ready